rhysjj111/haulage_assist/README.md

 - I had an issue getting the two large buttons, of 'data_entry.html', to resize but also keep an appealing page position when changing screen sizes.
 I overcame this by giving the buttons a height and with in vh and vw, so that the move with the screen size, but limiting them with max/min width/height.
 To keep them central to the page I used a container for the buttons and a similar technique to keep the container roughly 75% height of the screen, coupled with the Materializecss valign-wrapper.

 - To keep calculations free from error, currency values input by the user are converted from £ to pence before entered into the database, and converted back, when rendering templates and displaying back to the user.
 I had trouble getting the edit_driver and edit_day_end edit questions to display previous currency answers as a value.
 The first issue was the questions are constructed using a macro for both edit_driver and edit_day end.
 After researching the problem, I found you can pass a macro a function/another macro, I tried both of these methods to convert the currency, but it wouldn't work.
 After much googling and an inspect element, I found the issue to be formatting.
 The functions I was using were returning £x.xx whereas the html form would only accept x.xx as a value for the corresponding form.

+- I had an issue when deploying my site to Heroku involving the versions of Flask I had installed.
+I had the latest version of Flask-SQLAlchemy in my requirements file and was following a tutorial to upload my app to Flask which used an older version.
+When trying to create the tables on my ElephantSQL database, `db.create_all` was throwing an error.
+This [Stack overflow](https://stackoverflow.com/questions/73961938/flask-sqlalchemy-db-create-all-raises-runtimeerror-working-outside-of-applicat) article informed me that I needed to push an app context before hand in the newer version.

 #### JS